iotaledger/tips/text/0000-local-snapshot-file-format/0000-local-snapshot-file-format.md

 # Rationale and alternatives

 * In conjunction with a companion full snapshot, a tool or node can "truncate" the data from a delta snapshot back to a single full snapshot.
 In that case, the `ledger_milestone_index` and `seps_milestone_index` would be the same.
 In the example above, given the full and delta snapshots, one could produce a new full snapshot for milestone 1350.
 * Since snapshots may include millions of UTXOs, code generating such files needs to stream data directly onto disk instead of keeping the entire representation in memory.
 In order to facilitate this, the count denotations for SEPs, UTXOs and diffs are at the beginning of the file.
 This allows code generating snapshot files to only have to seek back once after the actual count of elements is known.

 # Unresolved questions

 * Is all the information to startup a node from the local snapshot available with the described format?
-* Can we get rid of the spent addresses or do we still need to keep them?
-* Do we need to account for different types of outputs already? (we currently only have them deposit to addresses)